top of page

 Nov 24, 20253 min read

-Horse Show Anxiety Hacks Series: The Mindset Shift & Rewiring the Anxious Brain
+Horse Show Anxiety Hack: The Mindset Shift & Rewiring the Anxious Brain

 The biggest hurdle in amateur riding anxiety is simply allowing yourself to make mistakes and embracing them as data for growth.
 If you aren't making mistakes, you're probably not learning.